 CPI update: The Bank of Canada watches inflation like a hawk, as it is the main economic metric that guides its monetary policy.
 To try to control inflation, the Bank uses its policy rate, also known as the target Overnight Lending Rate or benchmark rate.
 During periods when inflation is running hot, as it has been since pandemic-related lockdowns came to an end in 2021, the Bank raises its policy rate to increase the cost of borrowing.
 This in turn has the effect of cooling consumer spending and borrowing behaviour.
 In contrast, when the economy is sluggish, the Bank lowers the policy rate to encourage borrowing and spending.

-On September 6, 2023, the Bank of Canada held its target for the overnight rate steady at 5.00%.
+On October 25, 2023, the Bank of Canada held its target for the overnight rate unchanged at 5.00%.

 Best 5-year variable mortgage rates +

 |5.95%||5 years||Variable||Canadian Lender|

 |6.30%||5 years||Variable||First National|

 |6.30%||5 years||Variable||Equitable Bank|

 - Variable mortgage rates fluctuate with the prime lending rate.

 - Variable rates are typically stated as "prime plus or minus a percentage".